 Radial Collateral: Runs from the radial styloid process to the scaphoid and trapezium.
 Works in union with the other collateral ligament to prevent excessive lateral joint displacement.

-Okay after hitting you with some vocab and exposing you to all this science, it's easy to see that a whole lotta things can go wrong.
+Okay after hitting you with some vocab and exposing you to all this science, it's easy to see that whole lotta things can go wrong.
 Day to day this may include dislocations, carpal tunnel syndrome, sprains/ strains, muscle tears, and of course joint pain.
-This translates into dysfunctional movement where simple tasks like grabbing just about anything becomes impossible or by the very least, extremely painful and difficult.
+This translates into a dysfunctional movement where simple tasks like grabbing just about anything becomes impossible or by the very least, extremely painful and difficult.
 Likewise, using your computer, messaging on your phone, eating, working out, etc., are all continuous irritating experiences.

 Your only reservation is that you don't want to pump your body full of narcotics and over-the-counter NSAIDs that destroy your liver...
 So this where we make our entrance to show you that pain relief doesn't have to cost you your health.